6 Ways to reduce stress in the workplace

 As we mentioned earlier, it might not always be obvious which gender someone identifies as.
 So try not to make assumptions when talking to others.
 Using the pronouns above will help you remain inclusive to all.

 At Health Assured, we’re advocates of inclusivity and diversity.
-We believe in equality for all, and we hope that we can help workplaces across the UK to do the same.
+We believe in equality for all, and we hope that we can help colleges and universities across the UK to do the same.

 Please complete the form below and we'll be in touch to answer your enquiry